ynput/ayon-documentation/website/docs/addon_3dsmax_artist.md

 **Render** family being 3dsmax scene submitted to AWS Thinkbox Deadline.
 Currently supports 3dsmax standard renderers, Vray and Redshift for multipass submissions.
 Only supports Arnold for beauty (RGBA) render submission.

-**PointCloud** family being 3dsmax point cloud generated from tyFlow plugin and outputted as PRT format.
+**PointCloud** and **TyCache** family being 3dsmax cache generated from tyFlow plugin and outputted as PRT(Pointcloud)/TYC(TyCache) format.
 As tyFlow is an external plugin from 3dsmax, make sure to get it install before using the **PointCloud** family.

+**Review** family being 3dsmax scene creating preview animation and outputted as video and image sequences(if users select keep image sequences)

 ---